yanidruffy/urban-odyssey/README.md

 I would like to express my gratitude to the following individuals and resources for their support:

-- **Code Institute**: Special thanks to tutor support, my cohort facilitator, and my mentor for their continuous assistance throughout the development process.
+- **[Code Institute](https://codeinstitute.net/global/)**: Special thanks to tutor support, my cohort facilitator, and my mentor for their continuous assistance throughout the development process.

 - **Mentors and Peers**: Special thanks to my colleagues who supported and encouraged me throughout the entire course, staying with me until the finish line.
-A heartfelt thank you to Sebastian and Marcello for their invaluable feedback, motivation, and camaraderie during this journey.
+To [Marceillo](https://github.com/Marceillo) and [Sebastian](https://github.com/Mienjung97/) for their invaluable feedback, motivation, and camaraderie during this journey.

 - **Family and Friends**: To my family and friends for their constant support, understanding, and encouragement, which gave me the strength to persevere and complete my program.